Return to listing

 Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

-Children and young people in care who have experienced complex trauma will likely have an overactive amygdala, which continually signals danger even when they’re safe.
-This is a way in which a child’s brain has adapted to survive trauma.
+Children and young people in care who are living with complex trauma will likely have an overactive amygdala.
+An overactive amygdala constantly signals danger even when an individual is safe; this is one way a child’s brain has adapted to survive trauma.

 What is fight, flight, freeze and collapse?

-The fear response is crucial for dealing with serious dangers in our environment, and has played an enormous role in helping humans survive.
+The fear response is crucial for dealing with serious dangers, and has played an enormous role in helping humans survive.
 When under threat, this response gets the body ready to either run away or fight the danger.

-Chronic stress can also have a long-term impact on physical health, such as an increased risk of depression, headaches, migraines, chronic fatigue, high blood pressure, high cholesterol, gastrointestinal issues, heart attack, and stroke.
-This can happen when somebody is in a constant fight or flight state and can be one of the long-term effects of childhood trauma.
+Chronic stress can also have a long-term impact on physical health, including an increased risk of depression, headaches, migraines, chronic fatigue, high blood pressure, high cholesterol, gastrointestinal issues, heart attack, and stroke.
+These health issues can occur when somebody is in a constant fight-or-flight state and can be one of the long-term effects of childhood trauma.

 Grounding techniques to help bring a child out of 'Fight or Flight'

-Some grounding techniques that you can try to help your child recover from the fear response include...
+Below are some grounding techniques you can try to help a child whose acute stress response has been triggered.

 1) Deep Breathing Exercises

-A simple breathing exercise that anybody can do is to breathe in through the nose for a count of five, hold the breath for a count of two, and then breathe out through the mouth for a count of seven.
+Here is a simple breathing exercise that anybody can do.
+Breathe in through the nose for a count of five, hold the breath for a count of two, and then exhale through the mouth for a count of seven.
 Repeat as many times as is necessary to return to a normal state.

 There are lots of YouTube videos on breathing exercises for kids.
-Or apps like Calm and Mind are full of quick and easy meditation practices.
+You can also download apps like Calm and Mind, which are full of quick and easy meditation practices.

 2) Sensory Exercises

-Sensory techniques can also be very effective in helping to ground children who are in fight or flight.
-Looking around them, touching, hearing, seeing, and feeling their surroundings can help to bring a child who is in a fearful state back into the present.
-This is also a good technique to use to help children who get flashbacks.
+Sensory techniques can be very effective in helping to ground children who are in fight-or-flight.
+Looking around, touching, hearing, seeing, and feeling their surroundings can help bring a child who is in a fearful state back into the present.
+Sensory exercises can also be useful for children who experience flashbacks.

 With this grounding technique, ask them to find: